What is good parenting?

 I could go on and on.
 (In case you can’t tell I’m being sarcastic in those bullet points) #captainobvious

 Of course, every internet troll and every mother is entitled to their own opinion but in my millennial mom world, I cannot hide from all their opinions unless I never hit the chrome browser or open up Instagram ever again.
-(Which is why I am selective about who I follow and I have stopped caring to compare myself to other moms.)
+(Which is why I am selective about who I follow and I do not care to compare myself to other moms.)
+I know I am a pretty awesome mom, and I hope you feel that to.

 For me, as a parent, I have 4 goals.